Games played with Dominoes or Domino Cards

 Games with Western dominoes are mostly connecting games in which the tiles are played to form a layout, with adjacent ends matching.
 However there are also many games in which the tiles are used in the manner of playing-cards to play trick-taking games and other types of card game.
 Some of these are direct adaptations of card games while others were devised specifically for dominoes.

-Chinese dominoes and domino cards are rarely used for connecting games.
-Most games with these tiles are played like card games - there are some trick-taking games, and also several draw and discard games and fishing games.
+Chinese dominoes and domino cards are to some extent interchangeable.
+They are sometimes used for connecting games, but often they are used like playing-cards.
+There are trick-taking games, climbing games, draw and discard games, fishing games, partition games and solitaire games.

 Other web sites